Skip to main content

 2 mentions Positive Neutral Negative

 Players find that achieving 100% completion in the game is relatively straightforward, though it involves some grinding.
-Additionally, grinding in VR is perceived as less enjoyable compared to traditional gaming experiences.
+Additionally, the experience of grinding in VR is perceived as less enjoyable compared to traditional gaming formats.

 • “If you want to 100% the game, it is easy but a tad bit grindy.”